 Counting Time YAH’s Way: Understanding the Biblical Calendar

-The foundation of our calendar is rooted in YAH’s creation week, where six days of labor are followed by a sacred rest on the seventh.
+The foundation of the calendar is rooted in YAH’s creation week, where six days of labor are followed by a set apart rest on the seventh day.
 This unchanging pattern is a powerful reminder of His divine rhythm.
-While the start of months and years shifts, the weekly Shabbat cycle remains constant, offering us a reliable guide.
-By counting each day and observing the renewal of the moon, we stay connected to the timing that matters most.
+While the start of months and years shifts, the weekly Shabbat cycle remains constant (6 work days followed by 1 rest day), offering us a reliable order and guide.
+By counting each day and observing the renewal of the moon, along with the positioning of the sun and stars, we stay connected to the timing that matters most—as YAH intended.

 Happy New Year Blessings—Yes, In The Springtime!
 A Renewed Year, A Renewed Understanding!